cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 #### Reabsorption

 Reabsorption works in much the same way as glomerular filtration, with additional active mechanisms that are different for each substance.
-For the %BioGears %Renal model, all of the active transport mechanisms are lumped into a single reabsorption ratio parameter defined for each substance.
+For the %Renal model, all of the active transport mechanisms are lumped into a single reabsorption ratio parameter defined for each substance.
 This ratio represents the extent to which the substance is reabsorbed from the tubules to the peritubular capillaries in relation to the fluid flow.
 Therefore, a value of 1.0 indicates that the substance is reabsorbed at the same rate as water, values below 1.0 indicate that it is reabsorbed more avidly than water, and values above 1.0 indicate that it is reabsorbed less avidly than water.
 Each substance also has a transport maximum value defined that prevents substance mass movement at a specific transient value.
 A value of infinity is allowed for both reabsorption-specific substance parameters.

 ##### Reabsorption Feedback

-Pressure natriuresis and diuresis are simulated in the %Biogears %Renal model through reabsorption premeability modifiers.
+Pressure natriuresis and diuresis are simulated in the %Renal model through reabsorption premeability modifiers.
 In the kidneys, as arterial pressure increases, shear stresses are developed along the cell walls.
 These stresses induce the release of nitric oxide, which is diffused downstream to the tubules of the nephron.
 This serves to decrease the sodium reabsorption rate through select entry pathways @cite navar1999kidney.
-This decrease in sodium resabsorptioin decreases the osmotic gradient along this fluid path, consequently leading to a coupled decrease in fluid reabsorption. %Biogears does not currently support nitric oxide, so we model this mechanism by coupling the fluid permeability characteristics of the tubules as function of arterial pressure.
+This decrease in sodium resabsorptioin decreases the osmotic gradient along this fluid path, consequently leading to a coupled decrease in fluid reabsorption.
+The engine does not currently support nitric oxide, so we model this mechanism by coupling the fluid permeability characteristics of the tubules as function of arterial pressure.
 This allows for the connection to downstream pressure changes and sodium/water reabsorption.
 A second order polynomial (See Equation 7) is fit to the data taken from @cite guyton2006medical that scales the tubules' fluid permeability as a function of arterial pressure.
 This permeability then directly affects the resistance along the reabsorption pathway, leading to a decrease or increase in water/sodium transport.
 Diruetic administration can also inhibit the reabsorption by modifying the tubular lumen permeabilty as a function of plasma concentration of Furosemide, @ref DrugsMethodology.

 <center><img src="./plots/Renal/MAP_vs_UPR.jpg" width="600"></center>
 <center>
 <i>Figure 10 shows the urine production rate as a function of the mean arterial pressure.
-Blue is experimental data and red is %Biogears simulation data.
+Blue is experimental data and red is simulated data.
 Diuresis takes place in response to increased blood pressure, in agreement with renal functionality.</i>
 </center><br>